MihirT906/analytics_cup_analyst/README.md

 ```

 2. **Install dependencies**:
-The below command creates an environment [analytics_cup_analyst] with all required dependencies:
+The below command creates an environment [analytics_cup_analyst] with all required dependencies.
+If an environment already exists with the above name, please remove it.
 ```bash
 conda env create -f environment.yml conda activate analytics_cup_analyst